zuzanapiarova/IU-mobile-app/README.md

 1. Navigate to the backend/ directory
    `cd backend`

-2. Create a .env file with following values.
-If the environment variable is not created, default value defined in docker-compose.yml will be used.
+2. Provide a .env file with following values.
+If the file or specific environment variable is not created, default value defined in docker-compose.yml will be used.
 - `DATABASE_URL (optional)`: database file
 - `JWT_SECRET (optional)`: secret to sign JWT tokens
 - `JWT_EXPIRES_IN (optional)`: timeframe for keeping the JWT token valid, eg. 30d